pedroos/IntervalComposition/README.md

 # Interval Composition
 Calculate a final set of intervals based on a composition of intervals with priorities.
+More details - https://pedroos.github.io/an_algorithm_for_layered_interval_computation.html.

 Maintain and change intervals and recalculate.